francescogranella/downscaling/Readme.md

 + Limit analysis to the scenarios: historical, SSP126, SSP245, SSP370, SSP585.
 + Monthly data.
 Daily data would take too long to process
 + `tas`: Near-Surface Air Temperature [K]
-+ Members (runs?) of ensembles are not averaged to maintain within-model variability
++ Members (that is, runs) of ensembles are not averaged to maintain within-model variability

 CMIP6 data for such models from [Pangeo](https://gallery.pangeo.io/repos/pangeo-gallery/cmip6/intake_ESM_example.html) and clean with the [XMIP python package](https://cmip6-preprocessing.readthedocs.io/en/latest/tutorial.html).